 If you and your spouse are in disagreement about different aspects of the divorce, then you will have to come up with a settlement before the divorce can finalize.
 This means that you will need to decide property division, child support and custody.
 Of course, courts may also get involved in these matters to settle the issues between parties.
 Some couples use mediation as a way to come up with an agreement.
 This is when you have a third-party that can facilitate a discussion between you and your former spouse.

 Divorce can be a long process.
 You have to be prepared for it to last as long as a year.
 In most cases, if you have an uncontested divorce and you and your spouse can come to a quick agreement, you may have a shorter divorce.
 Every case is different!
 If you’re unsure about what the process looks like, make sure to discuss the divorce process with your attorney.
-For more information on divorce, set up an appointment with a divorce lawyer in Frisco, TX as soon as possible.
+For more information on divorce, set up an appointment with a divorce lawyer as soon as possible.